tskit-dev/tutorials/args.md

 print(" simplified:", msprime.log_mutation_likelihood(ts, mutation_rate=mu))
 ```

-## Recording all nodes is expensive

-Many extra nodes are required to store full information about ancestrally relevant
+(sec_args_disadvantages)=
+## Disadvantages of Full ARGs

+There are two main reasons why you might *not* want to store a full ARG, but instead use
+a simplified version.
+Firstly if you are inferring ARGs from real data (rather than simulating
+them), it may not be possible or even desirable to infer recombination events.
+Often
+there are many possible recombination events which are compatible with a given
+set of recombined genome sequences.

+Secondly, even if you *are* simulating genetic ancestry, storing full ARG requires many extra nodes.
-recombination.
-In fact, as the sequence length increases, these non-coalescent nodes come
+In fact, as the sequence length increases, the non-coalescent nodes come
-to dominate the tree sequence (which is one reason they are not included by default).
+to dominate the tree sequence.
 We can calculate the percentage of non-coalescent nodes by comparing a full ARG with
 its simplified version: